The Commonplace

 Claims (9)

 Data were collected from 400 users of algorithmic and digitally mediated credit platforms.
-Other positive high sample_size / data source
+Other positive sample_size / data source

 n=400